Paul & Sue Hazelden

 Introduction

 Until April 1999, Paul managed to play Go most weeks.
 He played at the local club, which conveniently met in Guildford.
-These days, he occasionally manages to get to the Bristol club which meets on Wednesday evenings in Clifton.
+For a while, he occasionally managed to get to the Bristol club; but more recently, this has not been possible.

 Go is the simplest and yet the most difficult board game yet devised.
 It originated around 4,000 years ago in China.
 It is now very popular across most of Asia, and is increasingly played all over the world.